Display Numbers As Fractions - Microsoft Support

 -

-If you don't need to perform calculations on fractions, you can format a cell as text before you type a fraction into it by clicking Text in the Category list.
+If you don't need to perform calculations on fractions, you can format a cell as text before you type a fraction into it by selecting Text as the format in the Category list.
 This way, the fractions that you type will not be reduced or converted to decimals.
 However, you cannot perform mathematical calculations on fractions that are displayed as text.

 -